Vermont municipality: Background

-Vermont contains 246 incorporated towns and cities.
-Nine are cities and 237 are towns.
-Collectively, these 246 municipalities cover the vast majority of, but not all of, the state's territory.
+Vermont contains 247 incorporated towns and cities.
+Ten are cities and 237 are towns.
+Collectively, these 247 municipalities cover the vast majority, but not all, of the state's territory.
 There are some unincorporated areas in the sparsely populated mountainous regions of the state.
 Most of the unincorporated areas are in Essex County, in the northeastern part of the state.
 Bennington, Windham and Chittenden counties also contain smaller amounts of unincorporated territory.
-This territory includes five unincorporated townships and a handful of gores and grants.
+This territory includes five unincorporated townships and 4 gores and grants.
 The remaining ten counties in the state are entirely incorporated (Bennington and Windham counties were also fully incorporated at one time, but lost that status when a town disincorporated).
 Fewer than 100 of the state's residents live in unincorporated areas.

 Incorporated villages

-Vermont is one of two New England states to have any type of incorporated general-purpose municipality below the town level, namely incorporated villages (Connecticut has incorporated boroughs).
-There are about 40 in the state.
+Vermont is one of three New England states to have any type of incorporated general-purpose municipality below the town level, namely incorporated villages.
+Connecticut has incorporated boroughs, and Maine has incorporated plantations.
+There are about 30 in the state.
 There were once nearly double that number.